zhiqiangf/eco-gotests/tests/ocp/sriov/tests/README.md

 - VF is created successfully
 - Network is attached to pod
 - Interface is ready and can pass traffic
-- Spoof checking is active on the VF
+- Spoof checking state is verified on the node using a privileged debug pod

+**Note**: This test creates a temporary privileged debug pod to verify the actual spoof checking state on the node.
+See `PrepareVFSpoofCheckVerification` in `sriovenv.go` for implementation details.

 ---